 Cliff and Rob quickly saw the benefits cleanrooms could provide in making the world a safer and healthier place.
 With this realization they decided to focus their effort and knowledge and resources exclusively on cleanrooms.
 It was through dedication to client satisfaction and building cleanrooms that work that AES began to gain notoriety as a reputable cleanroom mechanical contractor.
 These clients then began to ask AES to take on more scope and provide the same level of service for turnkey cleanrooms.

 AES took this opportunity and ran with it.
 Not being a traditional contractor AES had no prior affinity for stickbuilt construction.
-In fact as HVAC experts AES saw the detriment typical construction has in delaying cleanroom validation and operation.
-So AES began researching and experimenting with the modular cleanroom approach.
-It was from these early days that AES saw the value in embracing new technology to enhance cleanroom performance.
+In fact, as HVAC experts AES saw the detriment typical construction has in delaying cleanroom validation and operation.
+So, AES began researching and experimenting with the modular cleanroom approach.
+It was from these early days that AES saw the value in embracing new clean room technology to enhance cleanroom performance.

-Our promise to our clients is we will always find the best fit solution to maximize value without ever sacrificing performance.
+Our promise to our clients is we will always find the best fit modular clean room design solution to maximize value without ever sacrificing performance.

 Committed to Quality

 From the beginning, AES’ standards for high-quality has driven the company’s commitment to design and build the best cleanrooms possible to support the critical processes essential to their customer’s industries.
-At numerous points in the company’s history, industry organizations have recognized AES excellence with honors and awards for cleanroom design/build, construction safety and training programs, and twice the company has been named to the Philadelphia list of Fastest Growing Companies in the region.
-In 2007, the company was honored as the cleanroom contractor for the 2007 ISPE Facility of the Year category winner for Project Integration – Cook Pharmica, Inc. Bloomington, Indiana.
+At numerous points in the company’s history, industry organizations have recognized AES Clean Technology’s excellence with honors and awards for clean room design, clean room construction, clean room safety and training programs, and twice the company has been named to the Philadelphia list of Fastest Growing Companies in the region.
+In 2007, the company was honored as the clean room contractor for the 2007 ISPE Facility of the Year category winner for Project Integration – Cook Pharmica, Inc. Bloomington, Indiana.

-As cleanroom design-builders, the commitment to quality was the key driver for integration of modular cleanroom architectural systems into their own cleanroom designs.
+As clean room designers and clean room manufacturers, the commitment to quality was the key driver for integration of modular cleanroom architectural systems into their own cleanroom designs.
 The AES team was quick to grasp that conventional stick-built construction could not match the aseptic features of modular, pre-engineered finishes, or the schedule and cost benefits to their customers.
 During the 1990s, AES began the integration of modular cleanroom walls and ceiling systems into their projects.